ewhitebloom/fetch/README.md

-Fetch is an http client inspired by JavaScripts fetch API, powered by libcurl.
+Fetch is a (half-finished) C++ http client inspired by JavaScripts fetch API, powered by libcurl.

+Feel free to contribute / finish!